 This pattern is an example of the Satir cycle of organizational change.
 The Satir cycle describes how outside changes (“foreign elements”) temporarily disorient an individual or organization (, Chapter 5).
 A kaizen is tantamount to a “foreign element” that invalidates the formerly invariant assumptions on which the old status quo depended.
 The organization must latch onto a transforming idea that brings them out of chaos into new normative work patterns.
 Good organizations wait out the inevitable chaotic stage and wait for a new normalcy to prevail before pronouncing a new velocity.

-Perhaps the most important factor contributing to normalcy is to stabilize the team.
+Perhaps the most important factor contributing to normalcy is to stabilize team membership.
 See Stable Teams.